The advantages and disadvantages of UV disinfection

-- This is a non-chemical treatment: no harmful chemicals need to be added.
+- It is a non-chemical treatment, meaning that no harmful chemicals need to be added.

 - It is easy to install and maintain.

-- It is economical and energy efficient: low electrical needs
+- Economical and energy efficient: low power requirements

 - It is effective on a wide range of pathogens, including those resistant to chlorination (certain protozoa such as Cryptosporidium and Giardia).

 - It is recognized by regulatory agencies, including the United States Environmental Protection Agency (USEPA).

 - it presents an effective treatment – it destroys 99,99% of microorganisms

 - It is an ecological technology.
 UV contains no disinfection by-products